PDM4AR/exercises/docs/03-informedgraphsearch.md

 The final evaluation will combine 3 metrics lexicographically <number of solved cases, accuracy, efficiency>:
 * **Accuracy**: UCS, Bi-UCS and A* will be evaluated.
 A `Path` to be considered correct has to **fully** match the correct solution.
 Averaging over the test cases we compute an accuracy metric as (# of correct paths)/(# of paths).
 Thus, accuracy will be in the interval [0, 1].
 * **Efficiency**: Your efficiency score incorporates both solve time and search efficiency.
 The report shows your edge-weight accesses, the reference UCS count, and their ratio for each query.
+Only the Bi-UCS and A* ratios contribute to the aggregated search-efficiency score; the UCS ratio is shown for diagnostic purposes.

 ### Useful remarks from last year Q&A